akottal/SpyRuntimeAllFiles/README.txt

 Instructions to Run the example software, use the terminal-

---Use cd Desktop/spy-monitoring
+1.Use cd Desktop/spy-monitoring

---To run the server, run-
+2.To run the server, run-
 ./run-server.sh

--- In a different terminal, enter into Desktop/spy-monitoring and run- sudo ./run-ipcollection-junit.sh config/parameters-test-storageservice.xml storageServer.StorageServerClientViewTest
+3. In a different terminal, enter into Desktop/spy-monitoring and run- sudo ./run-ipcollection-junit.sh config/parameters-test-storageservice.xml storageServer.StorageServerClientViewTest

--- For Model generation, run-
+4. For Model generation, run-
 ./run-spy-quick.sh -w it.polimi.dei.spy.wrappers.StorageServiceClientViewWrapper storageServerClient.StorageServiceClientView

--- To enable Monitoring facility, run- ./run-monitoring.sh config/monitoring-storageservice.xml storageServerClient.StorageServiceClientGUIToMonitor
+5. To enable Monitoring facility, run- ./run-monitoring.sh config/monitoring-storageservice.xml storageServerClient.StorageServiceClientGUIToMonitor

 --Give inputs as shown in the video, to check for its functionality

---In the server terminal, terminate the previous run using Cntrl-C and run- ./run-server.sh
+6.In the server terminal, terminate the previous run using Cntrl-C and run- ./run-server.sh

---To inject fault,
+7.To inject fault,
 Press 1 and enter

---In a new terminal, enter into Desktop/spy-monitoring and run- ./run-monitoring.sh config/monitoring-storageservice.xml storageServerClient.StorageServiceClientGUIToMonitor
+8.In a new terminal, enter into Desktop/spy-monitoring and run- ./run-monitoring.sh config/monitoring-storageservice.xml storageServerClient.StorageServiceClientGUIToMonitor

---Check for functionality after injecting fault, by given inputs as shown in the video
+9.Check for functionality after injecting fault, by given inputs as shown in the video